ftrackhq/ftrack-connect-maya-publish/doc/developing/publish_using_pyblish.rst

             'type': 'qt_widget'
         }

-    The asset_selector being a subclass of
+    The options will be saved under the `name` key.
+The asset_selector being a subclass of `ftrack_connect_pipeline.ui.widget.field.base.BaseField`.
+The
-    `ftrack_connect_pipeline.ui.widget.field.base.BaseField`.
-The subclass must:
+    widget must:

     #.
 Implement the `value` method that returns the current value of the
         field.